TrainingPeaks Virtual (formerly IndieVelo) Review: Does It Even Stand a Chance?

-I’ve already tested most of its alternatives, both free and paid.
-So, how does TrainingPeaks Virtual compare to Zwift or ROUVY?
-Does it have a chance to succeed in this competitive market?
+I’ve already tested many indoor cycling apps, both free and paid.
+So, how does TrainingPeaks Virtual compare to them?
+Does it have a chance to succeed against Zwift, MyWhoosh, ROUVY, and others?

 KEY TAKEAWAY

 TrainingPeaks Virtual offers the most realistic ride feel of all indoor cycling apps I’ve tested.
-Except for drafting, it also slows you down before corners and counts with wind.
-So, strategy is more important when racing than just raw power.
-On the other hand, the number of routes is limited, the graphics are outdated, and the app is not as intuitive as competing apps.
-However, when writing this review, it was free, in beta, and developed by one person.
-After the acquisition by TrainingPeaks, I expect the resources will increase.
-Also, since the 1st of April, 2025, the app is no longer free and is a part of the TrainingPeaks subscription.
+Except for drafting, it also slows you down before corners and counts with the wind.
+So, strategy is more important in racing than raw power alone.
+On the other hand, the number of routes is limited, the graphics are outdated, and the app is less intuitive than competing apps.
+It is also no longer free.

 My TrainingPeaks Virtual rating at a glance: